TarekAi/TarekAi/README.md

 <h3 align="center">Doctor in Computer Science and Artificial Intelligence</h3>

 <p align="center">
   Specialized in Natural Language Processing.
-His research focuses on the application of AI and Big Data in education, with a particular interest in personalized learning, intelligent tutoring systems, and user modeling.
+My research focuses on the application of AI and Big Data in education, with a particular interest in personalized learning, intelligent tutoring systems, and user modeling.
 </p>

 ---